Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 The `swapExactInputSingle` function is for performing _exact input_ swaps, which swap a fixed amount of one token for a maximum possible amount of another token.
 This function uses the `ExactInputSingleParams` struct and the `exactInputSingle` function from the [ISwapRouter](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter) interface.

 The `swapExactOutputSingle` function is for performing _exact output_ swaps, which swap a minimum possible amount of one token for a fixed amount of another token.
-This function uses the `ExactOuputSingleParams` struct and the `exactOuputSingle` function from the [ISwapRouter](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter) interface.
+This function uses the `ExactOutputSingleParams` struct and the `exactOutputSingle` function from the [ISwapRouter](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter) interface.

 For simplification, the example hardcodes the token contract addresses, but as explained further below the contract could be modified to change pools and tokens on a per transaction basis.